JeffreyBenjaminBrown/nixos-experiments/agora-problems/agora/README.md

 ...
 ```

-But then it eventually cycles into the `anagora.org` login again.
+But then it eventually gets stuck at the `anagora.org` login again.